BNLNPPS/nopayloaddb/README.md

 git clone --depth 1 --branch 0.0.6 https://github.com/BNLNPPS/nopayloaddb /nopayloaddb
 ```

-This release will be deployed at Production and Tests instances when OKD will back
+This release will be deployed at Production and Tests instances when OKD back

 Production:
 ```